 To refute this lie, you can show them alternative stress reduction techniques.
 Many of these techniques work very well.
 You can also find a treatment center that focuses on stress reduction and drug treatment.

 I Need the Drugs to Relax

 Like the lie about stress, doing drugs to relax does not make them any less of an addict.
-Many people who are addicted to drugs are addicted for their relaxing or euphoric properties.
+Many people who are addicted to drugs are addicted to their relaxing or euphoric properties.

 It Isn’t Hurting Anyone